khuan86/khuan86.github.io/_portfolio/07_hipages-campaign.md

 ## Solution
 I wanted our users to be able to understand quickly where their money is going at a glance.
 People don't like numbers, so it's important to be able to show them in a simple way what each numbers represent.
 The solution?
 Progress bars!

 {% include figure image_path="/assets/images/eg-old-campaignoverview.png" caption="One of my original concepts.
-So much text!" %}
+So much text! 🤪" %}

 {% include figure image_path="/assets/images/eg-new-campaignoverview.png" caption="That's better.
-Bigger numbers, less text.
-Concise!" %}
+Bigger numbers and less text 👍" %}

 I also needed to make the process of creating/editing an easy process so that even people who don't really understand what a campaign is can use it.
 We definately could not use what our account managers use for our clients as their process was incredibly tedious.
 My solution to this was to really simplify as much as I could.
 Limiting as much typing as possible and utilise drop-down menus and button selectors.